 Seaplane to the Conrad Maldives

-Since I have the $250 Hilton resort credit from my Hilton Aspire American Express® Credit Card, I only had to fork out the remaining $20.
+Since I had the $250 Hilton resort credit from my Hilton Honors American Express Aspire Card back then, I only had to fork out the remaining $20.
+(2024 Update: Resort Credit from the Aspire Card is now $200 biannually).

 My friends do not have the Aspire, so they both had to pay for the seaplane.
 However, I am not exempt from paying the fare on the return leg from the Radisson Blu back to Male.